fabiangunzinger/causal-inference-notes/chapters/power.md

 hypothesis and some positive constant $\te$ under the alternative hypothesis.
 Note that the curves are *not* the standard normal distribution, but the sampling distribution of our estimator $\tee$.
 This means that the standard deviation of the curves is given by the standard error of $\tee$, which is
-$\see$.
+$\se$.
 Under the assumption of a homogenous treatment effect, the standard error is identical under $\hn$ and $\ha$, which is why the two curves have the same shape (see @sec-experiment-stats for details).